Ochlology

 and motion are of course the components of crowd vagaries, too.

-Stock market analysts, still today operating on the principles
+Stock market analysts, still today operating on principles

 worked out by